gracjan-grala/ntfy-viewer/README.md

 ## Features

+### AndrzejScore™

+The aim of the score is to provide a single numerical value derived from the meal rating and its nutritional value.
+Ideally, meal selection can be based solely on this value.
+The score is a number roughly between 0 and 100, with higher values indicating a better meal.
+Inspect `src/lib/score.ts`'s `calculateScore` to learn how exactly it's calculated.

 ### Green list and red list

 In order to automatically color certain keywords (of the description) green and red, modify your